 We would encourage employers and employees to seek to resolve any issue at the level of the employment.

-Where issues cannot be resolved locally, the employee may make a complaint under either the Orgainsation of Working Time Act 1997 or the Payment of Wages Act 1991 to the Workplace Relations Commission. .
-Where the employer and employee are agreeable, the Commission may seek to resolve the matter by means of mediation.
-Otherwise the complaint will be investigated by an Adjudication Officer.
+Where issues cannot be resolved locally, the employee may make a complaint under either the Organisation of Working Time Act 1997 or the Payment of Wages Act 1991 or other relevant enactment to the Workplace Relations Commission Where the employer and employee are agreeable, the Commission may seek to resolve the matter by means of mediation.
+Otherwise, the complaint will be investigated by an Adjudication Officer.
 Every case is fact-specific.

-If you wish to seek additional information on your situation you may speak with an Information Officer of the Workplace Relations Commission at 1890 80 80 90 or 059 917 8990, Monday to Friday 9:30am to 5pm.
+If you wish to seek additional information on your situation you may speak with an Information Officer of the Workplace Relations Commission at 0818 80 80 90 or 059 917 8990, Monday to Friday 9:30am to 5pm.
 The service is available for both employers and employees.
-Information is also available on www.workplacerelations.ie.